 Prepare a dual-status tax return

 The final tax return is known as the dual-status return and has to be filed for the year you renounce.
-It will be due by July 15 of the following year and all income earned until the date that you signed your renunciation papers must be declared there.
-You also have to declare your income as a resident alien for the rest of the year, but you will only be taxed on the income from U.S. sources.
+It will be due by June 15 of the following year and all income earned until the date that you signed your renunciation papers must be declared there.
+You also have to declare your income as a non-resident alien for the rest of the year, but you will only be taxed on the income from U.S. sources.
 U.S. taxpayers living abroad can file their returns two months later, but all taxes are due by April 15, otherwise penalties and interest can accrue.

 Submit an Expatriation Statement